zarusz/SlimMessageBus/docs/intro.t.md

 - consumers `IConsumer<T>`, `IRequestHandler<T, R>` or `IRequestHandler<T>`,
 - [interceptors](#interceptors)

-Found types are registered (by default as `Transient`) servcices with the MSDI container.
+Found types are registered (by default as `Transient`) services with the MSDI container.

 ```cs
 services.AddSlimMessageBus(mbb =>